freeCodeCamp/guide/src/pages/articles/python/python-more-built-in-types/index.md

 ---
-title: Python More Built In Types
+title: Python More Built in Types
 ---
 The following sections describe the standard types that are built into the interpreter.